-In 2021, FSD started working on a project funded by the United Nations Environmental Programme (UNEP) aimed at testing suitable technologies for destruction of the obsolete pesticides for good in line with Tajikistan's commitment to the Stockholm Convention.
+In 2021, FSD started working on a project funded by the Global Environment Facility (GEF) and implemented through the United Nations Environmental Programme (UNEP) aimed at testing suitable technologies for destruction of the obsolete pesticides for good in line with Tajikistan's commitment to the Stockholm Convention.
 The UNEP project will specifically investigate the use of a supercritical water oxidation reactor that treats contaminated soil at very high temperature and pressure, without releasing dioxins or other toxic emissions into the atmosphere.
 As the UNEP national implementing partner in Tajikistan, FSD coordinated an inception meeting with all stakeholders to plan activities from 2022 to 2025.